chrishaining/CodeClanCinema/checklist.md

 *Limit the available tickets for screenings.

 *Add any other extensions you think would be great to have at a cinema!

+This completes the Advanced Extensions. :star: AMAZING!! :star: